Smart Labs Now Logo

 Hepatitis B vaccine vial

 Prevention is key in controlling the spread of hepatitis B. Vaccination is recommended for all infants and unvaccinated adults who are at risk of HBV.
 The hepatitis B vaccine offers long-term protection and is safe for both children and adults.
-For those already exposed to HBV, post-exposure prophylaxis (PEP) is available and can significantly reduce the likelihood of developing a chronic infection.
+For those exposed to HBV, post-exposure prophylaxis (PEP) can significantly reduce the risk of chronic infection.

 Treatment Options After Diagnosis